Shopify is one of the most popular e-commerce platforms around, but it’s not for everyone.

 If you aren’t completely sure yet, I’ll also explain how to pause your Shopify store – a temporary solution that reduces your monthly fee.

-How to Cancel Your Shopify Account — Quick Guide
+How to Cancel Your Shopify Account in 2021: Quick Guide

 - Uninstall any apps on your Shopify dashboard.